apprenticeharper/DeDRM_tools/FAQs.md

 * SHA-1: 7AB9A86B954CB23D622BD79E3257F8E2182D791C
 * SHA-256: 28DC21246A9C7CDEDD2D6F0F4082E6BF7EF9DB9CE9D485548E 8A9E1D19EAE2AC.

 You will need to go to the preferences and uncheck the auto update checkbox.
-Then download and install 1.17 over the top of the 1.19 installation.
+Then download and install 1.17 over the top of the newer installation.
 You'll also need to delete the KFX folders from your My Kindle Content folder.

 Another possible solution is to use 1.19 or later, but disable KFX by renaming or disabling a necessary component of the application.
-This may or may not work on versions after 1.20.
+This may or may not work on versions after 1.25.
 In a command window, enter the following commands when Kindle for PC/Mac is not running:

 #### Windows
 `ren %localappdata%\Amazon\Kindle\application\renderer-test.exe renderer-test.xxx`